metacraft-labs/DendrETH/README.md

 FOLLOW_NETWORK=pratter
 ```

+Currently the scripts within the container support following a single network.
-You can also provide for addresses on different networks if you skip a network transactions won't be broadcasted to it
+You can manually run the tasks for publishing updates on a second network.

+#### To specify the deployed instances of the DendrETH smart contracts:

 ```bash
 LC_GOERLI=0xf65B59bc947865490eF92D8461e8B5D0eA87c343